Yecats/Yecats.github.io/tutorial/Get-started-with-behavior-trees/pt2-understanding-behavior-trees.md

 Here is what would happen when this branch runs:

-1. The Inverter will execute it's child node, **Do they have the key?**.
+1. The Inverter will execute it's child node, "**Do they have the key?**".
 2. If the condition returns **Success**, the Inverter will flip the result to be a **Failure**.
 In that case, the Sequence will stop running and return **Failure** because one of its children failed.
 3. If the condition returns **Failure**, the Inverter will flip the result to be a **Success**.
 In that case, the Sequence continue and run Bash Door.